Burning Sands (2017 film): Plot

-Five young men pledge Lambda Lambda Phi Fraternity at the historically Black institution, Frederick Douglass University.
-Student Zurich leads the pledge class as they endure big brother hazing on campus and at line ups at fraternity house.
-The pledges balance their time in class with English professor Hughes and their new fraternity life of parties, sorority girls and dating.
-The pledge class learns the brotherhood mottos and bonds together because of or despite moral and physical hazing.
+Five young men pledge Lambda Lambda Phi Fraternity at a historically Black institution, Frederick Douglass University.
+Zurich leads the pledge class as they endure hazing on campus and at the fraternity house.
+Zurich balances his time in class with English professor Hughes and his new fraternity life of parties, sorority girls, and dating.
+The pledge class learns the fraternity's brotherhood mottos and bonds together through the mental and physical hazing.

-Dean Richardson, a Lambda Phi alumnus, holds himself out as an example of the fraternity system and extols its virtues.
-He makes himself available to be told of pledge abuse but not far enough to break the fraternity code of silence and secrecy.
-One night the hazing goes too far and a big brother advises the pledge class to drop off a seriously injured pledge at the emergency room but to avoid the cameras.
-Despite the advice, the young neophyte fraternity brothers wait together at the hospital awaiting the fate of their friend, Frank.
-After seconds of waiting the doctor tells them that Frank died of a ruptured aorta artery.
+Dean Richardson, a Lambda Lambda Phi alumnus, holds himself out as an example of the fraternity system and extols its virtues.
+He makes himself available to be told of pledge abuse but does not take action to break the fraternity code of silence and secrecy.
+One night, the hazing goes too far and a big brother advises the pledge class to drop off a seriously injured pledge, Frank, at the emergency room but to avoid the cameras.
+Despite this advice, the pledges wait together at the hospital for news of Frank's fate.
+A doctor later tells them that Frank died of a ruptured aorta.
 Zurich takes out his cell phone and calls his dad, realizing why his father never joined the fraternity, and the movie ends.